serverless/serverless/README.md

 serverless project create
 ```

-Refer to our [documentation](http://docs.serverless.com/v0.1.0/docs/) for next steps.
+Refer to our [documentation](http://docs.serverless.com/v0.1.0/docs/) for more info.

 Enjoy!